butterfly-community/.github/profile/README.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | [water-heater](https://github.com/butterfly-communtiy/water-heater) | This open-source solution for a water heater replaces the original controller to enable remote smart control.|

+### Butterfly OHW Nano

+A cheaper hardware wallet, the cost is less than $ 1.
+Support WiFi Bluetooth communication and optional screens.

 ### Butterfly OHW Ultra

 The Butterfly OHW Ultra utilizes OP-TEE, an open-source Trusted Execution Environment (TEE) that implements the Arm TrustZone technology.
 TEE technology offers security on par with standalone hardware security chips.